-O Sends an email notification to the relevant businesses, entities and professions under its regulatory supervision (i.e. registered agents, financial institutions, etc.) that contains the relevant updated information; and sets out obligations the supervised entities must follow to comply with the sanctions notice.
+Sends an email notification to the relevant businesses, entities and professions under its regulatory supervision (i.e. registered agents, financial institutions, etc.) that contains the relevant updated information; and sets out obligations the supervised entities must follow to comply with the sanctions notice.

-What You Are Required To Do (Asset Freeze Obligations and Prohibition on Dealing with Assets
+What You Are Required To Do

-68. You are prohibited from carrying out certain activities, including making any funds, economic resources, or financial or other related services, available, directly or indirectly, wholly or jointly, to or for the benefit of designated persons27 or entities; or behaving in a manner which is non-compliant with the requirements under the financial sanctions legislation, if financial sanctions apply.
+- 61. You are prohibited from carrying out certain activities, including making any funds, economic resources, or financial or other related services, available, directly or indirectly, wholly or jointly, to or for the benefit of designated persons or entities; or behaving in a manner which is non-compliant with the requirements under the financial sanctions legislation, if financial sanctions apply. - 62.
+If you know or have "reasonable cause to suspect" that you are in possession or control of, or are otherwise dealing with funds or economic resources owned, held or controlled by a designated person you must:

-27 A Designated person - is a person subject to financial sanctions.
+&lt;sup>28 A Designated person - is a person subject to financial sanctions.
 Refer to Glossary.